Diospyros chamaethamnus

-Diospyros chamaethamnus, called sand apple in English, is a plant which can be found in Namibia.
+Diospyros chamaethamnus is a species of flowering plant in the family Ebenaceae.
+It is sometimes referred to by the common name sand apple in English, and is native to Angola, Botswana, the Caprivi Strip, Namibia, and Zambia.
 It is a relative of persimmons and ebony and like these provides useful wood and edible fruit.
 It may also have medical properties and some other uses in managing malaria.